News Archive

 Integrate early, delegates told

-Delegates explored the process of commissioning public art in healthcare at a recent seminar delivered by Willis Newson in partnership with ixia, the national public art think tank, and Places Matter!
+Delegates explored the process of commissioning public art in healthcare at a recent seminar delivered by Willis Newson in partnership with ixia.

 Read more